Back-testing your trading ideas

 ApplyStop( stopTypeTrail, stopModePercent, 10, True );

-Trailing stops could be also defined in points (dollars) and percent of profit (risk).
-In the latter case the amount parameter defines the percentage of profits that could be lost without activating the stop.
-So 20% percent of profit (risk) stop will exit your trade that has maximum profit of $100 when the profit decreases below $80.
+Trailing stops can also be defined in points (dollars) and percentage of profit (risk).
+In the latter case, the amount parameter defines the percentage of profits that could be lost without activating the stop.
+So a 20% profit (risk) stop will exit a trade that had a maximum profit of $100 when the profit decreases below $80.

 Dynamic stops

-The ApplyStop() function allows now to change the stop level from trade to trade.
-This enables you to implement for example volatility-based stops very easily.
+The ApplyStop() function now allows changing the stop level from trade to trade.
+This enables you to implement, for example, volatility-based stops very easily.

-For example to apply maximum loss stop that will adapt the maximum acceptable loss based on 10 day average true range you would need to write:
+For example, to apply a maximum loss stop that will adapt the maximum acceptable loss based on a 10-day average true range, you would need to write:

 ApplyStop( 0, 2, 2 * ATR( 10 ), 1 );